joedenson/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach must iterate over every item in the array. .map creates a new array with the results of calling a function for every array element.

 2. What is the difference between a function and a method?

+A method is a function stored inside an object.

 3. What is closure?

+Closures allow you access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+Window binding - When in the global scope, the value of “this” will be the window/console Object

+Implicit binding - When a function is called by a preceding dot, the object before that dot is 'this'.

+New binding - When a constructor function is used, 'this' refers to the specific instance of the object that is created.

+Explicit binding - Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+Super is used to call the constructor of the parent class and access functions on an object's parent class.

 ## Project Set up